 As we'll see later, EmpoweredU is also attempting to create a learning ecosystem that can combine multiple technologies.

 Why is Qualcomm making an ed tech acquisition?

 I interviewed Vicki Mealer (Senior Director, Business Development, Qualcomm Labs, which is the unit acquiring EmpoweredU) and Steve Poizner today.
-Vicki’s description of Qualcomm’s interest in ed tech is that they are all about mobile technology, and they have had a philanthropic interest in education for years (donating over $240 million cash to various institutions).
-Qualcomm wants to be a behind-the-scenes cheerleader, but they also need for an ecosystem to for each market.
+Vicki's description of Qualcomm's interest in ed tech is that they are all about mobile technology, and they have had a philanthropic interest in education for years (donating over $240 million cash to various institutions).
+Qualcomm wants to be a behind-the-scenes cheerleader, but they also need an ecosystem for each market.
 Qualcomm Labs started looking at education a year ago, trying to identify and overcome barriers for adoption of mobile technology.
 Some of the perceived barriers: